Joutimi/FitnessAppi/README.md

 # FitnessAppi
 Repository for joutimis FitnessAppi

+Planning done in Figma.
-Link to a Figma design file: https://www.figma.com/files/project/297896675
+Link to a Figma project: https://www.figma.com/files/project/297896675